A. Raja

-Andimuthu Raja (born Sathyaseelan; 26 October 1963) is an Indian politician from Tamil Nadu, who serves as Member of Parliament for the Nilgiris constituency and deputy general secretary for the Dravida Munnetra Kazhagam.
+Andimuthu Raja (born Andimuthu Sathyaseelan; 26 October 1963) is an Indian politician from Tamil Nadu, who serves as Member of Parliament for the Nilgiris constituency and the deputy general secretary of Dravida Munnetra Kazhagam.
 He was a member of the 15th Lok Sabha representing the Nilgiris constituency of Tamil Nadu and had been elected to house four times since 1996.
-Raja is an advocate by profession and he did his masters from Government Law College in Tiruchirappalli.
+Raja is an advocate by profession and he did his master's degree from Government Law College in Tiruchirappalli.

 Raja was first elected to Parliament as a member of Lok Sabha in 1996 from the Perambalur constituency and was reelected from the same constituency in 1999 and 2004 elections and from Nilgiris constituency in 2009.
 He was Minister of State for Rural development from 1996 to 2000, Minister of State, Health and Family Welfare from September 2000 to May 2004 and a cabinet minister for Environment and Forests from May 2004 to May 2007.
 He became the cabinet minister for Communication and Information Technology from May 2007, following the resignation of Dayanidhi Maran.
-Raja was investigated in the 2G Spectrum case, along with two other members of the DMK, Dayanidhi Maran and Kanimozhi.
+Raja was a co-accused in the 2G Spectrum case, along with two other members of the DMK, Dayanidhi Maran and Kanimozhi.
 All three were acquitted in 2017.
 Raja was re-elected as Nilgiris MP in the 2019 Lok Sabha elections, and was elected Deputy General Secretary of the DMK in September 2020.

 Early life

-Raja was born to S.K.Aandimuthu and Chinnapillai Ammal Andimadam of the day Perambalur District of Tamil Nadu.
-His grandparents, who belong to a Dalit community, went from Velur in Perambalur district to Sri Lanka to work on the tea estates.
-They returned to India in the 1950s, and Raja's father returned in 1961.
-In high school in Perambalur, Raja was first introduced to Periyar and Dravidar Kazhagam.
+Raja was born to S. K. Aandimuthu and Chinnapillai Ammal Andimadam of the day Perambalur District of Tamil Nadu.
+His grandparents, who belong to a Scheduled Caste community, went from Velur in Perambalur district to Sri Lanka to work on the tea estates.
+They returned to India in the 1950s, and Raja's father returned in 1961.Raja was first introduced to Periyar and Dravidar Kazhagam during his high school days in Perambalur.
 He quickly became interested in the atheistic, rationalistic Dravidian ideology, along with those of Ambedkar and Marx.
-He did his B.Sc. in Mathematics from the Government Arts College in Musiri, but was disinterested in the subject, and was drawn to politics and writing instead.
+He did his B.Sc. in mathematics from the Government Arts College in Musiri.
 He completed his graduation in law from the Government Law College in Madurai and his masters from Government Law College Tiruchirapalli.
 He was married to M. A. Parameswari and the couple have a daughter named Mayuri.
-Parameswari died of cancer on 29 May 2021.She was aged 54.
+Parameswari died of cancer on 29 May 2021 aged 57.

 Political career

-Raja started his political career in his final year of undergraduate, when he joined DMK students wing, and quickly rose through party ranks.
-When Vaiko was expelled from DMK, Raja was recommended by Rajya Sabha MP S Siva Subramaniam and KN Nehru for the DMK's candidature in Perambalur for 1996 Lok Sabha elections.
-He won, and entered Parliament.
+Raja started his political career in his final year as an undergraduate, when he joined DMK students wing and quickly rose through party ranks.
+When Vaiko was expelled from DMK, Raja was recommended by Rajya Sabha MP S Siva Subramaniam and KN Nehru for the DMK's candidature in Perambalur for 1996 Lok Sabha elections which he won.